Ignacio Hernando de Larramendi y Montiano: Cultural patronage

 Another thread of Larramendi's patronage activity was related to Carlism.
-He contributed financially to a number of Carlism-flavored publishing initiatives, especially Aportes.
-In honor of his father in 1986 he set up Fundación Hernando de Larramendi, currently operating as Fundación Ignacio Larramendi; its declared mission is to promote "caridad en las relaciones sociales" in line with the Catholic teaching, to act as independent think-tank, to study history of Carlism and to support non-commercial scientific research.
-Most visible initiatives of the Foundation are related to dissemination of Carlist thought and promotion of Carlist studies.
-It keeps releasing digitalized collections of Traditionalist theorists, publishes mostly scholarly though at times also literary works within a Colección Luis Hernando de Larramendi series and awards Premio Internacional de Historia del Carlismo Luis Hernando de Larramendi, with the objective to "apoyar a los libros que aportan conocimientos objetivos para la verdad, no la verdad falsificada, no la verdad sectaria, sino la verdad a secas".
-The Foundation also keeps running a website with a number of digitalized works and press cuttings available.
+He contributed financially to a number of Carlism-flavoured publishing initiatives, especially Aportes.
+In honor of his father he set up Fundación Hernando de Larramendi in 1986, currently operating as Fundación Ignacio Larramendi, with a declared mission to promote "caridad en las relaciones sociales" (trans: "charity in social relations") in line with Catholic teaching, as well as to act as an independent think-tank, to study the history of Carlism, and to support non-commercial scientific research.

+Most of the public initiatives of the Foundation are related to the dissemination of Carlist thought and promotion of Carlist studies.
+However, it also releases digitalised collections of Traditionalist theorists; publishes mostly scholarly thought but also literary works in the Colección Luis Hernando de Larramendi series; and awards the Premio Internacional de Historia del Carlismo Luis Hernando de Larramendi, with the objective to "apoyar a los libros que aportan conocimientos objetivos para la verdad, no la verdad falsificada, no la verdad sectaria, sino la verdad a secas" (trans: "support books that provide objective knowledge of the truth, not falsified truth, not sectarian truth, but the truth itself").
+The Foundation also runs a website making available a number of digitalised works and press cuttings, as well as making various Hispanic projects more readily available to the general and professional public through the Foundation's Polymath Virtual Library, which republishes (in Spanish) many important works concerning culture, literature, and science originating in the Hispanosphere.

-The Spanish state acknowledged Larramendi's efforts of cultural patronage by awarding him a number of honors, most notably Encomienda de Isabel la Católica (1996) and Gran Cruz de la Orden del Mérito Civil (1998).
+The Spanish state acknowledged Larramendi's cultural patronage by awarding him a number of honours, most notably the Encomienda de Isabel la Católica in 1996 and the Gran Cruz de la Orden del Mérito Civil in 1998.

-The Polymath Virtual Library

-The Ignacio Larramendi Foundation was established to make various Hispanic projects more readily available to the general and professional public.
-The Foundations Polymath Virtual Library now republishes (in Spanish) many important works concerning culture, literature and science originating in the Hispanosphere.